 Wellness is an integral part of the Lopud 1483 experience.
 Practice yoga or quiet meditation within the confines of the monastery’s sacred garden, or indulge in our signature menu of spa therapies, performed by our in-house specialists and visiting practitioners.

-With a private staircase that descends the monastery’s sea wall and leads to the waters of the Adriatic, open water swimming and stand-up paddle boarding are a refreshing way to start the day.
-Explore Lopud’s unspoilt coastline on a speedboat or yacht charter, anchoring in a deserted cove for a picnic lunch.
+A private staircase descends the monastery’s sea wall, leading to the waters of the Adriatic.
+Start the day with a refreshing open water swim, or explore the coastline by stand-up paddle board.
+Discover Lopud’s unspoilt bays on a speedboat or yacht charter, anchoring in a deserted cove for a picnic lunch.
 As night falls, retire to the atmospheric ruins of the fortress for an open-air cinema experience.